The Cyclic Flats of a $q$-Matroid: Rank-Metric Codes and q -Matroids

 Since $c\in\mC^\perp$ and $g\in \mC$, we have that

-where the last equality follows from the assumption $g\in\mC(U)$.
-Since $\mC$ is non-degenerate, from \eqref{eq:rcomponent} we have that $ag_r\ne 0$, we get a contradiction.
-This shows that the $\mC(V) = \mC(U)$ for every subspace $U$ of $V$ of codimension $1$ and, in other word, the support of every codeword in dual code of $\mC$ is a cyclic space in the matroid $M$.
+where the last equality follows from the assumption that $g\in\mC_U$.
+Since $\mC$ is non-degenerate, from \eqref{eq:rcomponent} we have that $ag_t\ne 0$ and so we arrive at a contradiction.
+This shows that the $\mC_V = \mC_U$ for every subspace $U\in\Hyp(V)$ and, in other words, the support of every codeword in the dual code of $\mC$ is a cyclic space in the matroid $M$.

 \end{proof}